facebook/lexical/docs/testing.md

 npm run test-unit
 ```

-Unit tests can be found in [this directory](/packages/outline/src/__tests__).
+Unit tests can be found in [this directory](/packages/lexical/src/__tests__).

 ## End-to-end (E2E) tests

 We use [Playwright](https://playwright.dev/) for running E2E tests in Chromium, Firefox and WebKit.

-These tests run in the `outline-playground` package and are divided into proactive and reactive tests (`e2e` and `regression` directories).
+These tests run in the `lexical-playground` package and are divided into proactive and reactive tests (`e2e` and `regression` directories).

-The goal for this type of test is to validate the behavior of Outline in a browser, without necessarily knowing how the internals work.
+The goal for this type of test is to validate the behavior of Lexical in a browser, without necessarily knowing how the internals work.

 To run E2E tests use: